CloudM-Migrate/documentation/Troubleshooting/GoogleEndpoint.md

 - Double check all usernames and password
 - Check that OAuth access is setup and enabled correctly
 - Ensure that the time on the workstation/server that is running the migration tool is correct

+---

+### 500 error internal server errors

+This error can occur when migrating to or from G Suite and the API requests being made by CloudMigrator are exceeding Google's rate limits.

+This error can occur when migrating to or from Google Workspace and the API requests being made by CloudM Migrate are exceeding Google's rate limits.
+This is the most likely scenario for a Backend Error [500], but there may be other causes.
+CloudM Migrate uses exponential backoff to minimise these errors, but on the rare occasion they do cause a failure in migration.

+Other Examples of 500 errors can include

+- 500 Backend error
+- 502 Bad Gateway
+- 503 Service Unavailable
+- 504 Gateway Timeout

+These errors occur when an unexpected error arises while processing the request.
+This can be caused by various issues, including a request's timing overlapping with another request or a request for an unsupported action, such as attempting to update permissions for a single page in a Google Site instead of the site itself.
+The best course of action is the wait a 24 hours period for this to reset.